Burnsedia/burnsedia.github.io/src/content/blog/How-to-Increase-Sales-to-Your-Restaurant-with-Online-Order-Manager.md

 ---
-title: "Going Pro"
+title: "How to Increase Sales to Your Restaurant with Online Order Manager"
-description: ""
+description: "A practical guide"
 pubDate: "Jul 08 2022"
 heroImage: "/placeholder-hero.jpg"
 ---